createthirdplaces/places-js/README.md

 Contributions to address bugs or optimize performance are welcome.
 If you are interested in contributing, create an issue first before starting work on a PR.

 Also, places.js has a zero LLM use policy.
-This means all PRs and issues should be created without LLM assistance.
-In addition, skill files or
+ - All PRs and issues should be created without LLM assistance.
+ - Comments on PRs or issues should be created without LLM assistance.
+ - Skill files or other files used to support LLM use should not be added.